collardm/cv-dl-crashcourse/README.md

 Counting objects in an image uses a lots of processing technique like edge detection, masking and bitwise operations, etc.. :

     $ python 2-opencv-tutorial/opencv_tutorial_02.py --image images/tetris_blocks.png

+## Day 3 | Mobile Document Scanner

+Link to the blog post: <https://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes>

+A practical application of edge detection to find the Region Of Interest and perspective transform to correctly view the document :

+    $ python 3-document-scanner/scan.py --image 3-document-scanner/images/page.jpg